chipotle/dotfiles/README.md

 #### Plugin philosophy

 I'm trying to keep my plugins relatively minimal and as close to The Vim Way(tm) as possible; the guiding principle is to enhance rather than override.
+(NERDTree is arguably the exception to the rule I keep going back and forth on.)